phalcon-orphanage/docs/en/api/Phalcon_Loader.rst

 Class **Phalcon\\Loader**
 =========================

-Phalcon\\Loader   This component helps to load your project classes automatically based on some conventions
+This component helps to load your project classes automatically based on some conventions

 .. code-block:: php

     <?php

      //Creates the autoloader
      $loader = new Phalcon\Loader();